Life lesson #10

 It is easier said than done to not allow others to influence how we feel and see ourselves, but truth be told, the way our loved ones act towards us and what they say about us truly do impact us.

-We must never allow others’ definition of who we are become the sole reflection of how we see and feel about ourselves.
+We must never allow others’ definition of who we are, become the sole reflection of how we see and feel about ourselves.

 Learn to appreciate your strengths along with your weaknesses.
 Nobody knows you better than you know yourself.
 Learn to appreciate your physical appearance and the depths of your feelings and thoughts.
 Take some time to reflect on your words and actions.
-It’s okay to become aware of the bad qualities that lie within us, but take the next step and determine how you are going to go about working towards become a better you, according to your own standards.
+It’s okay to become aware of the bad qualities that lie within us, but take the next step and determine how you are going to go about working towards becoming a better you, according to your own standards.

 And always remember, no one will appreciate you or love you like you appreciate and love yourself.

 P.S.
 Always work on yourself.
 Write down the qualities you wish to improve on and wish to embody.
 Work on it.